llmariner/llmariner/tutorials/getting_started.md

 completion = client.chat.completions.create(
   model=fine_tuned_model,
   messages=[
     {"role": "user", "content": "You are an text to API endpoint translator.
-Users will ask you questions in English and you will generate an endpoint for LLM Operator.
+Users will ask you questions in English and you will generate an endpoint for LLMariner.
 What is the API endpoint for listing models?"}
   ],
   stream=True
 )